whizzer75/whizzer75.github.io/3-add-user.md

 ### Introduction

 Log in to [ownCloud] using the admin credentials you created during installation.
-After logging in, you will find your username, "owncloud", in the top right corner of the browser.
+In this guide the username was "owncloud" which you will find in the top right corner of the browser after logging in.
 Click the name to expose a drop down list and select "Users".

 ![Drop-down menu][dropdown]